aws-samples/redcap-on-aws/README.md

 2. If you deploy `prod` stage the removal policy is set to `retain` to prevent accidental deletion.
 3. Other stages will follow the default CDK removal policy for the resource unless other policy is specified.

-To modified this behaviour please see the [sst.config.ts](./sst.config.ts)
+To modified this behavior please see the [sst.config.ts](./sst.config.ts)

 For more info please look at [sst-v2 Removal policy](https://docs.sst.dev/advanced/removal-policy) and [cdk-lib RemovalPolicy](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.RemovalPolicy.html).